-Yang Chow Fried Rice also known as Yeung Chow fried rice or Young Chow fried rice is a popular Chinese-style wok fried rice dish with shrimp, Chinese sausage and chopped vegetables.
-Because of it’s popularity all over the world there are many variations of this fried rice.
-Com Chien a Vietnamese Fried Rice is a variation of the Yang Chow Fried Rice.
+Yang Chow Fried Rice recipe is a popular Chinese-style wok fried rice dish with shrimp, Chinese sausage and chopped vegetables.
+Because of it’s popularity all over the world, there are many variations of this fried rice.
+Com Chien, a Vietnamese Fried Rice is a variation of the Yang Chow Fried Rice.
 Pork or chicken can be use instead of shrimp or eliminate all the meat for a Vegetarian Fried Rice.

 How to Make Yang Chow Fried Rice

-Watch my video how to make Yang Chow Fried Rice.
+Watch my video to see how I make this delicious Yang Chow Fried Rice.
 Make it today.
 Magluto na tayo!
+(Let’s Cook.)

 - 4 tablespoons oil